JMSLab/Template/docs/production.md

    * Avoid compiling on subissue branches unless necessary.
    * When merging a subissue branch, merge back to the main production branch and update other open production branches.
    * Skip review of pulls for tasks where work has already been reviewed by multiple RAs, except where PI review is requested below.
+   * It's often efficient to begin work by asking an LLM to perform the task.
+From there you can prune the LLM's suggestions, supplement them, or both.

 * When producing task deliverables:
    * Post them in a comment in the relevant subissue and tag the PI.